Meet the Author

 While You Were Gone is an open-hearted and complex story of an amazing family, told with such confidence that I could not put it down.
 Sybil Baker has the enviable ability to populate her work with characters who feel so nuanced and real that you can’t believe that you haven’t always known these people, that they haven’t always been a part of your life.
 And when I finished this beautiful story, I found myself unable to forget them.”

--KEVIN WILSON, AUTHOR OF THE FAMILY FANG AND NOTHING TO SEE HERE
+-KEVIN WILSON, AUTHOR AND NOTHING TO SEE HERE AND NOW IS NOT THE TIME TO PANIC

 “With echoes of Shakespeare’s King Lear and Chekhov’s Three Sisters, Baker’s novel deftly mines the personal histories of Claire, the eldest, followed by Shannon and then Paige, as they grow from gangly adolescents in 1995 to morally conflicted women in 2011, spinning away from and back to the city that both buoys them and sucks them down into its vortex of social and racial tensions.”